André et Michel Quenard - Chignin-Bergeron Les Terrasses 2024

 Nose

-An expressive, pleasant bouquet of exotic fruit and flowers, with aromas of apricot, mango, lilac, acacia and dried fruit.
+Offers an expressive and pleasant bouquet of exotic fruits and flowers, with notes of apricot, mango, lilac, acacia, and dried fruit

 Serve